SiliconSense

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

 Big Joe Turner, often hailed as the 'Boss of the Blues,' didn't just sing; he commanded.
 His voice, a robust, swaggering instrument, cut through the raucous jump-blues arrangements of the 1940s like a hot knife through butter.
 He embodied the raw, playful energy of a genre that was as much about dancing and good times as it was about the blues' soulful core.
-Every track is an invitation to a party, a masterclass in vocal showmanship backed by relentless, horn-driven grooves.
+Every track is an invitation to a party, a display of vocal showmanship backed by relentless, horn-driven grooves.

 Mood